 Noise and vibrations: Manufacturing operations may generate significant noise and vibrations associated with crushing or grinding of raw materials, energy or heat generation, cutting activities, operation of heavy machinery, vehicle and freight movements and certain processes such as glass container manufacturing.
 Noise/vibration prevention and control measures should be implemented to minimise or prevent impacts to local communities (e.g. selecting equipment with lower sound power levels and enclosing noise generating plants and siting away from community areas).
 Consideration should be given to the proximity of local residents to the manufacturing operation with regard to operating hours.

 For sector specific guidance refer to the applicable World Bank Group Industry Sector EHS Guidelines.

-For further general guidance on GIIP relating to community health, safety and security refer to CDC Briefing Note: Community Health, Safety and Security and IFC Performance Standard 4: Community Health, Safety and Security, UN Code of Conduct for Law Enforcement Officials, UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials and the Voluntary Principles on Security and Human Rights.
+For further general guidance on GIIP relating to community health, safety and security refer to E&S topic: Community health, safety and security and IFC Performance Standard 4: Community Health, Safety and Security, UN Code of Conduct for Law Enforcement Officials, UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials and the Voluntary Principles on Security and Human Rights.